 Todd Richmond - Bass

 Where there is groove, there must be bass.
 In this case it's Todd Richmond.
 He entered college as a music major, but somehow ended up with a Ph.D. in chemistry.
-Todd has played all over California for the past 30 years as well as gigs/albums in Japan, and moves seamlessly between jazz, funk, soul and rock.
+Todd has played all over California for the past 40 years as well as gigs/albums in Japan, and moves seamlessly between jazz, funk, folk, soul and rock (and some bluegrass for good measure).
 No wonder he is at home playing the tunes of Becker and Fagen.

 Ron Mendoza - Keyboards